-Wealthy donors who have given at least $1 million contributed nearly 40 percent of the $455 million that flowed this election cycle as of May 31 into super PACs, which can accept unlimited contributions from individuals and corporations.
+Wealthy donors who have given at least $1 million this election cycle contributed nearly 56 percent of the $640 million that has flowed into super PACs, which can accept unlimited contributions from individuals and corporations.

 While these groups cannot coordinate their advertising with candidates or political parties, they often work closely with official campaigns, and they are poised to be influential forces in this year’s congressional midterm elections.

 Casino owner Sheldon Adelson and his wife, Miriam, shot to the top of the list with their $30 million donation to a super PAC that aims to help Republicans retain the House.
 In 2016, the couple gave large sums to anti-Clinton groups and together they have been some of the biggest political givers of the past three elections.

 The Top Donors